scottsb/recruiter-shame/README.md

 * **Only agencies, not individuals.** It is an agency's responsibility to train its employees on what approaches are acceptable, and a recruiter does his/her job in the name of his/her employer.
-* **Only agencies based corporately in the United States.** This may change at some point but will help limit the initial scope.
+* **Only agencies based corporately in the United States.** This is simply to limit scope initially.

 ## How to get onto the lists